 Making the leap.

 This is the same position that many first-time entrepreneurs find themselves in as they contemplate leaving the relative safety and security provided by stable everyday employment to start a new business.
 They are forced to face the uncertainty of being on their own, without a boss telling them what to do, without a regular paycheck and with no guarantees on the other side.
 For some, that gap in familiarity can look like a wide canyon or even worse, an abyss.
 Crossing it might seem like the most foolish thing they have ever considered doing in their life.

 The same goes for those who have been on a certain career path for a long time and are thinking of making a shift to something they love but feel like they would be starting over in the wilderness without a guide or a clear way forward.

 You might be one of them, at the edge of that cliff, hoping to make the leap of following your dream but the terrifying fear holds you back.

 In my own entrepreneurial journey as well as my encounter with many people who run successful businesses or in careers they love, one thing is evident.
 Most of the people who have found their success after taking that leap, credit that single moment as what made the biggest difference.

-They all talk about the initial anxiety and uncertainty but those concerns melt away when they reflect on even greater danger of squandered opportunity and regret, waking up at 75 years old only to realize they wasted their dreams.
+They all talk about the initial anxiety and uncertainty but those concerns melt away when they reflect on the even greater danger of squandered opportunity and regret, waking up at 75 years old only to realize they wasted their dreams.

 As Jim Koch, who left a high-paying consulting job at the Boston Consulting Group to become the creator of Sam Adams Beer puts it, “It’s the difference in life between the things that are scary and the things that are dangerous.
 There are plenty of things that are dangerous but not scary, and those are the things that get to you.”